Speaking Style Conversion in the Waveform Domain Using Discrete Self-Supervised Units: SSC Evaluation Suite

 \subsubsection{Human evaluation}

-In order to confirm that our objective metrics are connected to human perception, and to evaluate to what extent the prosody impacts human's speaker recognition we use human evaluations.
-We use the common mean opinion score (MOS) to evaluate the quality and naturalness of the generations and real samples.
-Specifically, each sample was scored from 1-5 on how natural and high-quality it sounds.
-We took the same 40 samples for all methods: original, \dissc\_Rhythm, \dissc\_Both, Speech Resynthesis and AutoPST.
-Each sample was annotated by at least three people.
-We report the mean score and 95\% confidence intervals.
+To confirm that the proposed objective metrics correlate to human perception, and to evaluate to what extent the prosody impacts humans' speaker recognition we conduct a human evaluation study.
+We use the common mean opinion score (MOS) to evaluate the quality and naturalness of generated and real samples.
+Specifically, each sample was scored from $1$-$5$ on naturalness and quality.
+We took the same $40$ samples for each method and the original.
+Each sample was annotated by at least three raters.

-In addition, we wanted to evaluate how effectively the speaking style was converted.
-We gave users a sample from the target speaker and a sample converted by each method to that speaker.
-Users rated the samples from 1-5 (``Very Different''-``Very Similar'') on how likely they are to be uttered by the same speaker and instructed to ``pay attention to speaking style such as rhythm and pitch changes, and not only the voice".
-We take 40 samples for each method, with at least three annotators per-sample.
-We report the mean score and 95\% confidence intervals.
+Next, to evaluate the effectiveness of the speaking style conversion, we present the users a sample from the target speaker and a sample converted by each method.
+Users rated each sample from $1$-$5$ (``Very Different''-``Very Similar'') on how likely it is to be uttered by the same speaker and instructed to ``pay attention to speaking style such as rhythm and pitch changes, and not only the voice texture".
+We evaluated $40$ samples per-method, with at least three raters per-sample.
+We report the mean score and $95$\% confidence intervals for both tests.
+We modified the WebMUSHRA\footnote{\url{https://github.com/audiolabs/webMUSHRA}} tool for the tests.
+A detailed description of the subjective tests can be found in the Appendix.